mvillafuertem/scala-1/topics/syntax/dynamic.md

-## Dot Notation
+## Dot-Notation

-In object-oriented programming, the "dot-notation" which we use to access the members of an object is fundamental to how we think about objects and their members.
-A path written using dot-notation can be thought of as an address for accessing a particular object in memory, for example,
+In object-oriented programming, the "dot-notation" which we use to access the members of an object is a fundamental part of how we think about objects and their members.
+A path to an object written in dot-notation can be thought of as an address for accessing a particular object in memory.

+For example,
 ```scala
 country.city.street
 ```
 would access the `city` member object of `country`, and then the `street` member of that `city`.

-And, of course, this syntax corresponds directly to the structure of the `country`, `city` and `street` objects as they exist in the JVM's memory, and is often known as _dereferencing_.
+And, of course, this syntax corresponds directly to the structure of the `country`, `city` and `street` objects as they exist in memory, each `.` choosing the field of the object containing the reference we should follow, and is often known as _dereferencing_.

-And since the type of each object is known statically, the Scala compiler can enforce at compiletime the restriction that objects may only be dereferenced to members that are known to exist at runtime.
+And since the type of each object is known statically, the Scala compiler can enforce (at compiletime) the restriction that only members within an object that are known to exist at runtime may be dereferenced.

 And the correspondence between dot-notation in syntax and the structure of objects in memory is normally so tight that it may seem surprising to discover that Scala allows a more versatile interpretation of the dot (`.`) in dot-notation.

-This feature is unexpected enough that it must be first enabled with a language import:
+This feature is unexpected enough that it must be first enabled with a language import,
 ```scala
 import scala.language.dynamics
 ```
+and all the examples in this lesson assume the import is in scope.

 ## The `Dynamic` trait